-iOS 27 opens the Foundation Models framework to third-party and server-based LLMs via a new public LanguageModel protocol.
-Any developer or company can package their own model (local or cloud-based) so it integrates seamlessly with the same session API used for Apple's on-device model.
+iOS 27 opens the Foundation Models framework to third-party LLM providers via a new public LanguageModel protocol, allowing anyone to integrate server-based or local models (e.g. Claude, Gemini, CoreAI, MLX) using the same API as Apple's on-device system model.

 import FoundationModels